IChittumuri/LaTeX-samples/README.md

 This respository contains various LaTeX templates that I have created.

-You can contact me with questions at franpe02@gettysburg.edu.
+You can contact me with questions at Peter.E.Francis@stonybrook.edu